Last updated: 12/11/23 | December 11th, 2023

 When I heard about it, this kind of thing didn’t surprise me, because locals were showing me around Mozambique all the time, as well as taking me to late-night dance parties and art galleries.

 Boat trips are a fun and cheap way to fill an afternoon in Mozambique.
-In Tofo, you can usually organize one with a local or through your hostel with a group of friends for around $30 USD per person.
+In Tofo, you can usually organize one with a local or through your hostel (Kitesurf Tofo House is an excellent hostel option, by the way).
+With a group of friends, you can expect to pay around 2,000-2,500 MZN per person.
 It’s as easy as just asking the question: chances are good that someone will know someone who has a boat and can take you.
 It’s the way Tofo works.

 The boats are simple, with sideways sails and rudders made out of old wood.
 It won’t be fancy, but it will be beautiful.
 Bring your own beer, sit back, and enjoy.

-When you rent a quad bike in Tofo, you can take it through some of the small villages (and by small, I mean 5-10 grass huts) in the sand dunes behind the beach.
+When you rent a quad bike in Tofo (around 3,400 MZN), you can take it through some of the small villages (and by small, I mean 5-10 grass huts) in the sand dunes behind the beach.
 Kids run out and either wave or decide to be little rascals and try to grab onto the back of the quad bike as you ride by.

 You can find all kinds of little enclaves and beaches that aren’t accessible directly from the beach in Tofo itself, or you can finally give yourself a ride to the ATM, which is otherwise a 30-minute walk away.

 Truth be told, most days in Tofo I just relaxed all darn day in a hammock, in a pool, in the ocean, or on the beach.
-It isn’t expensive, with a beer running just under $2 USD, a plate of seafood anywhere from $6 USD for barracuda or prawns to $12 USD for a whole lobster, and a private bungalow on the beach around $15 USD.
+It isn’t expensive, with a beer running just under 125 MZN, a plate of seafood anywhere from 400 MZN for barracuda or prawns to 750 MZN for a whole lobster, and a private bungalow on the beach around 6500 MZN.

-It’s the perfect place to just lounge for weeks and listen to music with friends in between dips in the ocean and sunset walks — without feeling guilty for spending a fortune.
+It’s the perfect place to just lounge for weeks, read a book (or several), and listen to music with friends in between dips in the ocean and sunset walks — without feeling guilty for spending a fortune.

-A common way of getting around Mozambique is to hitchhike, called a boleia in Portuguese.
+A common way of getting around Mozambique is to hitchhike in a boleia in Portuguese.
 Tofo isn’t big, but if you want to get to the ATM, which is a bit of a walk, a ride is much quicker and more fun, too!

 I took a few boleias that were somehow just as relaxing as laying on the beach — I sat in the back of a pickup truck and watched as we passed little villages with grass huts and hundreds of trees heavy with mango fruit.
 Some boleias are even boats.